-Associate Professor, Clinical Psychology Program, Department of Psychology, University of Haifa
+Professor, Clinical Psychology, School of Psychology, University of Haifa

-(II) The mechanisms through which present moment attention and awareness or mindfulness contributes to mental health
+(II) To better understand present moment attention and awareness or mindfulness and the mechanisms through which it contributes to mental health.

 (III) To improve the mental health of diverse forcibly displaced populations who have survived conflict and persecution (e.g., refugees) through mindfulness- and compassion- training.[http://www.observingmindslab.com/#item=mindfulnessbased-trauma-recovery-for-refugees-]